Niemeyer-Research-Group/pyMARS/docs/usage.rst

 reduction may be sped up by parallelizing the associated simulations over multiple CPU cores.
 You can do this by adding ``--num_threads N``, where ``N`` is the desired number of cores.
-If you just specify ``--num_threads``, then pyMARS will use the available numbera of cores minus one.
+If you just specify ``--num_threads``, then pyMARS will use the available number of cores minus one.

 (pyMARS does not currently support distributed memory parallelization, meaning across multiple nodes that do not share the same memory.)